Basic Information

 Protein Expression Analysis

 FN14 expression analysis in B-hFN14 MC38 cells by flow cytometry.
-Single cell suspensions from wild-type MC38 and B-hFN14 MC38 cultures were stained with an anti-human FN14 antibody.
+Single cell suspensions from wild-type MC38 and B-hFN14 MC38 cultures were stained with species-specific anti-FN14 antibody.
 Human FN14 was detected on the surface of B-hFN14 MC38 cells but not wild-type MC38 cells.
 The 3-G11 clone of B-hFN14 MC38 cells was used for in vivo experiments.

 Tumor growth curve & Body weight changes